AxellH/eazyfill/positional-order/README.md

 ## Comparing

 Comparing two candidates is implemented on the area size of the bigger cell.
-See example for comparing reference number candidates below.
+The comparator itself is implemented in *ee.pdfarve.common.posorder.CandidatesComparator*.
+See an example illustrating comparing reference number candidates below.

 In the beginning there are probably only a small number of data points.
 Cell areas should be kept bigger to have more values in cells.